CARTAvis/carta-controller/docs/src/step_by_step.rst

             sudo apt-get install certbot python3-certbot-nginx

             # Run certbot and follow the prompts to generate the certificates
+            # Note the certificate and key locations which are printed out
             sudo certbot certonly --nginx

         .. note::